bbatsov/powerpack/README.md

 # Powerpack

-Powerpack offers some useful extensions to the standard Ruby classes (kind of like `ActiveSupport`).
+Powerpack offers some useful extensions to the standard Ruby classes (kind of like `ActiveSupport`, but less ambitious).

 ## Installation